The Garden Grazer

 • Carrot

-• Diced tomatoes: Either regular canned diced tomatoes or fire-roasted.
+• Diced tomatoes: Either regular or fire-roasted tomatoes work great.

-• White quinoa: You will need a half cup quinoa (dry and uncooked) for this recipe.
+• White quinoa: You'll need a half cup quinoa (dry and uncooked) for this recipe.

 • Ground cumin